OneSparse/OneSparse/README.md

     $$ language plpgsql;

  The above code is written in `plpgsql` which is postgres' procedural query language.
-This language works well with pgGraphBLAS algorithmic approach.
+This language works well with OneSparse algorithmic approach.

     postgres=# create table t (m matrix);